paulmalherbe/Tartan/doc/QST.rst

 ..............
 If you are going to use the `Asset's Register` you must at least perform the following procedures in order:

-+ Create a control record using `Control Record`.
++ Create a control record using `File Maintenance -> Control Record`.
-+ Create depreciation codes using `Depreciation Codes`.
++ Create depreciation codes using `File Maintenance -> Depreciation Codes`.
-+ Create group records using `Group Records`.
++ Create group records using `File Maintenance -> Group Records`.
-+ Create masterfile records and take on opening balances for existing assets using `Opening Balances`.
++ Create masterfile records and take on opening balances for existing assets using `Data Capture -> Opening Balances`.

 The Asset's Register system is at this stage fully functional and you can capture payments, receipts and journal entries.
 Please note that new assets are captured via the data capture routines i.e. Payments and/or Journal Entries.